mola/coding_guidelines/cxx/style_guide.md

 # Naming Conventions

 Poorly-chosen names can mislead the reader and cause bugs.
-Pick names that match the semantics and role of the underlying entities, withing reason.
+Pick names that match the semantics and role of the underlying entities, within reason.
 Avoid abbreviations unless they are well known e.g from a protocol specification.

 ## General Conventions